Phildo/pixQL/README.md

 - `CLEAR` : sets all pixels to clear (#00000000)
 - `COPY`  : copies input image (if size differs, copies window origin top-left)

 If no initializer word, `COPY` is default.
 If no dimensions, dimensions of input is default.
-If no input, MUST specify initializer word AND dimensions.
+If no input file, MUST specify initializer word AND dimensions.

 ### procedure
 A procedure consists of any number of `SELECT`s, followed by any number of `OPERATE`s.